tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/最佳实践/使用 AWS S3 SDK 访问 COS_intl_en.md

 #### 1. Modify the configuration and certificate files of AWS

-> ?Below is an example of modifying the configuration and certificate files of AWS on Linux.
+> Below is an example of modifying the configuration and certificate files of AWS on Linux.

 The default configuration file of the AWS SDK is typically located under the user directory.
 For more information, see [Configuration and Certificate Files](https://docs.aws.amazon.com/en_us/cli/latest/userguide/cli-configure-files.html).